grindjs/grindjs/docs/guides/cli.markdown

 #### name

-The name of the command is what you invoke via `bin/cli`, so for MakeThingCommand we would invoke it by calling `bin/cli make:thing`
+The name of the command is what you invoke via `yarn cli`, so for MakeThingCommand we would invoke it by calling `yarn cli make:thing`

 #### description

-The description is what shows up in `bin/cli --help` for your command.
+The description is what shows up in `yarn cli --help` for your command.
 You should provide a short, concise description of what your command does.

 #### arguments